nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui.md

 There is no additional configuration step required to start using the addon.
 Customisation is done via Nuxeo Studio.

+When the nuxeo-jsf-ui package is installed, the JSF UI can now be accessed via `http://SERVER_URL/nuxeo/jsf`.
+This enables an easy access to Nuxeo JSF UI even though Nuxeo Web UI is now the default UI of the Platform.

 ## Nuxeo Platform Concepts

 {{{multiexcerpt 'functional-overview' page='USERDOC:Nuxeo Platform Concepts'}}}